 While Google is almost always the first name in search, Swiftype is likely the easiest and most powerful way to add a search field to your website.
 Swiftype combines advanced indexing, autocomplete, and custom result ranking with an easy-to-embed widget, making it one of my personal favorite tools.

 While many website platforms include a comments section for your blog or news posts, few are as slick and functional as Disqus.
-There’s a great reason why some of the biggest websites—such as Wired, CNN, and The Next Web—use Disqus: it’s easy to implement, it’s optimized to engage traffic, and offers advanced features, such as analytics.
+It’s easy to implement, it’s optimized to engage traffic, and offers advanced features, such as analytics.

 Need a Q&A forum for your site?
 Pubble is a customizable solution that offers analytics and is easy to add to your existing site.